 Keyword: Cache

 To make it not TLE we use a cache to reduce time cost.
-However in Rust it happened to be the very first HashMap I used and cost me some time to deal with compiler…finally made it pass with this code below.
-The <'a>
+However, in Rust, it happened to be the very first HashMap I used and cost me some time to deal with the compiler.
+I finally made it pass with the code below.
+The <'a> is an explicit lifetime which could be implicit.

 use std::collections::HashMap;